-Compare the likelihood of the null model to an alternative model by running a number of simulations, comparing the likelihoods of the two models when compared to the observed data.
+Compare the likelihood of the null model to an alternative model by running a number of simulations to calibrate the likelihood ratio test statistics.
+The distribution of the simulated likelihood ratios is plotted and compared to the likelihoods of the two models fit to the observed data.
 The fit statistic must be set to a likelihood-based method, such as “cash” or “cstat”.
-Screen output is created as well as the plot; these values can be retrieved with get_pvalue_results.
+Screen output is created as well as the plot; these values can be retrieved with

 null_model – The model expression for the null hypothesis.

 alt_model – The model expression for the alternative hypothesis.

 conv_model (optional) – An expression used to modify the model so that it can be compared to the data (e.g. a PSF or PHA response).

 num (int, optional) – The number of simulations to run.
 The default is 500.